Shochraos/dms-todoman-plugin/README.md

 Either way, restart DMS (or its systemd user service) after installing so it picks the plugin up.

-## How it works

-- The widget runs `todo --porcelain list` and renders the JSON.
-Task **ids are todoman's own** — the same ones `todo list` / `todo done` print — so completing or editing a task uses ids that stay valid.
-The list is refetched after every create/complete/edit so ids never go stale.
-- List names come from `todo lists`, which only exists in **todoman ≥ 4.7**.
-On older versions that call fails silently, so the names are recovered from the tasks themselves; the only thing lost is a list that currently holds no tasks.
-  Filtering by list happens inside the widget, never by refetching with `todo list <name>` — that would make the bar's count follow the filter and would hard-fail on a list that vanished between two refreshes.
-- All mutations go through the `todo` CLI, except renaming a summary and clearing a due date or priority, which the CLI can't do directly; those go through `ics_edit.py`, a small pass over the task's `.ics` file.

 ## Files

 | File | Purpose |